InHerOwnWrite/inherownwrite.github.io/_posts/2025-03-15-all-love-is-never-lost.md

 is always ready to flow back into your heart,\
 never far from eternity.

-And when we leave this Earth, \
+And when we eventually leave this Earth,\
-our love transforms to plasma.\
+our love metamorphoses into plasma—\
-Shifting into aurora australis,\
-or the distant stars lightyears away,\
+the aurora australis, or distant stars light-years away, immortalized.\
-immortalized.\
 Boundless, free of sorrow,\
 it dances on the edge of eternity.\
-And those that remain\
-will feel your love’s tender caress, \
+And those who remain will feel your love’s tender caress,\
-like moonlight on their skin.
+like moonlight on their skin."

-> ***Love is never lost***.
-If not reciprocated, it will flow back and soften and purify the heart.
-_-Washington Irving_

-> “and in the end
-> the love you take
-> is equal to the love
-> you make”
-_-The Beatles, The End_